What Is RDP — Remote Desktop Protocol and RDP Service

 Global Reach

 Another cool factor about using RDP servers is that you’re not bound to a location.
 You can access your remote desktop from anywhere in the world—all you need is an internet connection.
-The global accessibility is extremely useful for remote teams, digital nomads, or anyone that needs consistent access to their workspace without worrying about their location.
+The remote desktop meaning includes this global accessibility that transcends physical boundaries and is extremely useful for remote teams, digital nomads, or anyone who needs consistent access to their workspace without worrying about their location.

 RDP Server Use Cases — Who Needs One?